nanocubeai/nanocube/README.md

 #### Point query aggregating 0.1% of rows
-A highly selective, filtering just 1 dimension that affects and aggregates 0.1% of rows.
+A highly selective, filtering on 1 dimension that affects and aggregates 0.1% of rows.
 NanoCube is 100x or more times faster than Pandas.

 ![Point query aggregating 0.1% of rows](charts/m.png)

 #### Point query aggregating 5% of rows
-A barely selective, filtering 2 dimensions that affects and aggregates 5% of rows.
+A barely selective, filtering on 2 dimensions that affects and aggregates 5% of rows.
 NanoCube is consistently 10x faster than Pandas.
 But you can already see, that the aggregation in Numpy become slightly more dominant.

 ![Point query aggregating 5% of rows](charts/l.png)

 #### Point query aggregating 50% of rows
-A non-selective, filtering 1 dimension that affects and aggregates 50% of rows.
+A non-selective query, filtering on 1 dimension that affects and aggregates 50% of rows.
 Here, most of the time is spent in Numpy, aggregating the rows.
 The more rows, the closer Pandas and NanoCube get as both rely on Numpy for aggregation.